Quick Answer

 - Plumbing connections: Install bypass valves, unions, and proper flow direction.
 Use PVC primer and cement for permanent connections

-- Electrical connections: Connect power and control wiring according to manufacturer's wiring diagram
+- Electrical connections: Turn off power at the breaker and verify it's off with a voltage tester before connecting power and control wiring according to manufacturer's wiring diagram

-- System testing: Test all connections for leaks and proper electrical operation before final inspection
+- System testing: Pressure test all plumbing connections for leaks before energizing the system, then test proper electrical operation before final inspection

 Solution 2: Solar Heater DIY Installation